-Analogous to luminance contrasts, which were best detected by ON center/OFF surround cells (or vice versa), color contrasts would best be detected by cells that have antagonistic red-green mechanisms (for example, +L -M) both in the center and surround, and measure the differences between center and surround (double opponent cells).
-Such cells, with concentric receptive fields, were found in the primary visual cortex of monkeys.
-If their receptive fields are larger they could also mediate color constancy over extended regions in the visual field.
+Analogous to luminance contrasts, which were best detected by ON center/OFF surround cells (or vice versa), color contrasts would be best detected by cells that have antagonistic red-green mechanisms (e.g., +L -M) both in the center and surround, and measure the differences between the center and surround (double opponent cells).
+Such cells, with concentric receptive fields, have been found in the primary visual cortex of monkeys.
+If their receptive fields are larger, they could also mediate color constancy over extended regions in the visual field.

-Depth Perception
+1.17 Depth Perception

 The visual system uses several independent cues to determine the distance of objects in depth.
 These can be divided into monocular and binocular cues.

-Monocular depth estimations are typically possible from motion parallax, familiar size, shading, perspective and, to a minor extent and only for close distances, from the level of accommodation necessary to focus an object.
-The major depth cue, however, is binocular and results from the fact that both eyes see an object under a different angle.
-Accordingly, the retinal images best match at the fixation point, i.e., the images in the fovea.
-The peripheral parts of the images do not match; they show disparity (Fig. 1.3).
-Rather than producing the impression of double images (diplopia), the cortex has some tolerance to these noncorresponding images and can still put them together.
-But the differences are recognized and provide a highly sensitive mechanism for depth detection, called stereopsis.
-The two most striking features of stereopsis are that (1) it does not require object recognition but rather works also on Julesz's random dot patterns and (2) the difference between the images in both retinas is detected that are smaller than a photoreceptor diameter: stereopsis involves a hyperacuity.
-This is necessary, for instance, to place a thread through a needle's eye.
-Considering that the visual processing may be based on displacements of less than a photoreceptor's diameter, it is even more striking that displacement of blue versus red images, equivalent to about 15 photoreceptor diameters (Fig. 1.7), remains undetected.
+Monocular depth estimations are typically possible from motion parallax, familiar size, shading, perspective, and - to a minor extent and only for close distances - from the level of accommodation necessary to focus an object.
+The major depth cue, however, is binocular and results from the fact that both eyes see an object at a different angle.
+Accordingly, the retinal images best match at the fixation point, that is, the images in the fovea.
+The peripheral parts of the images do not match; they show disparity (Figure 1.3).
+Rather than producing the impression of double images (diplopia), the cortex has some tolerance to these non-corresponding images and can still place them together.
+But the differences are recognized, which provides a highly sensitive mechanism for depth detection, called stereopsis.
+The two most striking features of stereopsis are that (i) it does not require object recognition but rather works also on Julesz's random dot patterns, and (ii) the difference between the images in both retinas is detected that are smaller than the diameter of a photoreceptor: stereopsis involves a hyperacuity.
+This is necessary, for instance, to insert a thread through a needle's eye.
+Considering that the visual processing may be based on displacements of less than a photoreceptor's diameter, it is even more striking that displacement of blue versus red images, equivalent to about 15 photoreceptor diameters (Figure 1.7), remains undetected.

-Disparity sensitive neurons have been extensively recorded not only in the visual cortex in V1, but also in V2 and the motion areas in the dorsal stream.
-Cells can be classified as near cells which respond best to crossed disparities and far cells that respond best to uncrossed disparities.
-These both types are most frequent in the motion areas, whereas cells that respond best to zero disparity (zero disparity cells) are abundant in areas V1 and V2 (Fig. 1.11).
+Disparity-sensitive neurons have been extensively recorded not only in the visual cortex in V1 but also in V2 and the motion areas in the dorsal stream.
+Cells can be classified as near cells, which respond best to crossed disparities, and far cells that respond best to uncrossed disparities.
+Both these types are most frequent in the motion areas, whereas cells that respond best to zero disparity (zero-disparity cells) are abundant in areas V1 and V2 (Figure 1.11).

-Adaptation in the Visual System to Color, Spatial, and Temporal Contrast
+1.18 Adaptation in the Visual System to Color, Spatial, and Temporal Contrast